This topic discusses searches that retrieve events from the index. Before you can run these searches, download and add the tutorial data.

 As you type, the Search Assistant opens.
 There are two parts to search assistant: the matching search history and search help.

 Search assistant suggests completions for your search based on terms it matches in your event data.
 These search completions are listed under Matching terms or Matching searches.
 It does not list terms or phrases that do not exist in your event data.
-Search assistant also displays the number of matches for the search term.
-This number gives you an idea of how many search results Splunk will return.
-Here, buttercupgames appears in 36,819 events.

 Here, search assistant provides Steps to help you learn How to Search.
 Step 1 explains searches to retrieve events with examples for searching with terms, quoted phrases, Boolean operators, wildcards, and field values.
 Step 2 introduces how to use search commands.